1300 361 646

 Step 6: Go through the bedroom and beyond

 Take all your washable clothing and through the same process as your linens.
 Find anything non-washable?
-Wipe it down with some spray and hope for the best, and consider isolating it from the rest of your stuff.
+Wipe it down with some spray and consider isolating it from the rest of your stuff.

 If you have carpets, steam cleaning is the most efficient way to do the job.
 Vacuuming is good at killing bugs, but won’t get at the little egg clusters and infants clinging on for dear life.
 While you’re at it, steam clean any other areas of the house that might need it too.